That '70s Show star Danny Masterson accused of raping four women

 Brettler said the LAPD looked into all the allegations again after Remini's exposé but found no evidence to press charges and handed their findings to the district attorney's office.

-The Los Angeles County District Attorney's Office received the case in April this year and sources both within the attorney's office, and close to the case, told the Post that they found compelling, even 'overwhelming' evidence to back up the women's claims.
+The Los Angeles County District Attorney's Office received the case in April this year and sources within the attorney's office, and close to the case, told the Post that they found compelling, even "overwhelming" evidence to back up the women's claims.

 They said that included audio, emails sent to and from Scientology officers at the time of the alleged rapes, computer evidence and a "threatening" handwritten letter Masterson sent to one of the alleged victims.